Reddit Self-Promotion Rules: How to Promote Without Getting Banned

 The Cascading Effect

-Account enforcement on Reddit can cascade.
-A shadowban can precede a full suspension.
 Repeated bans from subreddits for the same behavior signal to Reddit's systems that the account is operating in bad faith.
-Each enforcement action makes subsequent enforcement more likely and more severe.

 The safest recovery strategy: if you receive any enforcement action, stop all promotional activity immediately, wait at minimum 30 days, and restart with a much more conservative approach.

-Alternatives to Direct Self-Promotion
+What Are the Alternatives to Direct Self-Promotion?

 For brands that find direct self-promotion too high-risk or too slow, there are legitimate alternatives that achieve promotional goals without putting accounts at risk.